The Meeting Point

 Who is it for?

-Anybody working as an artist, creative or facilitator in the cultural / creative sector who would like to explore how Permaculture Design could help to develop and deepen their creative practice.
+Anybody working in the cultural / creative sector who would like to explore how Permaculture Design could help to develop and deepen their creative practice.
+Recent participants have included visual artists, theatre designers, graphic designers, architects, academics, researchers, producers, curators, illustrators and photographers.

 We will: